Halliburton-Landmark/gdp/README-admin.md

 	for a response before timing out a GDP request.
 Defaults to 10000 (ten seconds).

-* `swarm.gdp.invoke.retries` --- the number of times to re-send a request when no response is received.
+* `swarm.gdp.invoke.retries` &mdash; the number of times to re-send a request when no response is received.
 Defaults to 3 (meaning that the request may be sent up to 4 times total).

-* `swarm.gdp.invoke.retrydelay` --- the number of milliseconds
-	between retry attempts.
+* `swarm.gdp.invoke.retrydelay` &mdash; the number of milliseconds between retry attempts.
 Defaults to 5000 (five seconds).

-* `swarm.gdp.crypto.key.path` --- path name to search for secret
-	keys when writing a log.
+* `swarm.gdp.crypto.key.path` &mdash; path name to search for secret keys when writing a log.
 Defaults to `.:KEYS:~/.swarm/gdp/keys:/usr/local/etc/swarm/gdp/keys:/etc/swarm/gdp/keys`.

-* `swarm.gdp.crypto.key.dir` --- the directory in which to store the secret keys when creating a GCL.
+* `swarm.gdp.crypto.key.dir` &mdash; the directory in which to store the secret keys when creating a GCL.
 Defaults to `KEYS`.
 	Can be overridden by gcl-create `-K` flag.

-* `swarm.gdp.crypto.hash.alg` --- the default hashing algorithm.
+* `swarm.gdp.crypto.hash.alg` &mdash; the default hashing algorithm.
 	Defaults to `sha256`.
 Can be overridden by gcl-create `-h` _alg_ flag.

-* `swarm.gdp.crypto.sign.alg` --- the default signing algorithm.
+* `swarm.gdp.crypto.sign.alg` &mdash; the default signing algorithm.
 	Defaults to `ec`.
 Can be overridden by gcl-create `-k` flag.

-* `swarm.gdp.crypto.keyenc.alg` --- the default secret key encryption
+* `swarm.gdp.crypto.keyenc.alg` &mdash; the default secret key encryption algorithm.
-	algorithm.
 Defaults to "aes192".
 A value of "none" turns off encryption.
 Can be overridden by gcl-create `-e` flag.

-* `swarm.gdp.crypto.ec.curve` --- the default curve to use when
-	creating an EC key.
+* `swarm.gdp.crypto.ec.curve` &mdash; the default curve to use when creating an EC key.
 Defaults to sect283r1 (subject to change).
 Can be overridden by gcl-create `-c` flag.

-* `swarm.gdp.crypto.dsa.keylen` --- the default size of an RSA
-	signature key in bits.
+* `swarm.gdp.crypto.dsa.keylen` &mdash; the default size of an RSA signature key in bits.
 Defaults to 2048.
 Can be overridden by gcl-create `-b` flag.

-* `swarm.gdp.crypto.rsa.keylen` --- the default size of an RSA
-	signature key in bits.
+* `swarm.gdp.crypto.rsa.keylen` &mdash; the default size of an RSA signature key in bits.
 Defaults to 2048.
 Can be overridden by gcl-create `-b` flag.

-* `swarm.gdp.crypto.rsa.keyexp` --- the exponent for an RSA signature
+* `swarm.gdp.crypto.rsa.keyexp` &mdash; the exponent for an RSA signature key.
-	key.
 Defaults to 3.

-* `swarm.gdp.syslog.facility` --- the name of the log facility to use (see syslog(3) for details).
+* `swarm.gdp.syslog.facility` &mdash; the name of the log facility to use (see syslog(3) for details).
 The `gdp` in the name can be replaced by an individual program name to set a value that applies only to that program, e.g., `swarm.gdplogd.log.facility`.
 If both are set, the more specific name wins.
 Defaults to `local4`.

-* `swarm.gdp.zeroconf.domain` --- the domain searched in zeroconf
+* `swarm.gdp.zeroconf.domain` &mdash; the domain searched in zeroconf queries.
-	queries.
 Defaults to `local`.

-* `swarm.gdp.zeroconf.enable` --- enable zeroconf lookup when programs
+* `swarm.gdp.zeroconf.enable` &mdash; enable zeroconf lookup when programs start up.
-	start up.
 Defaults to `true`.

-* `swarm.gdp.zeroconf.proto` --- the protocol used in zeroconf queries.
+* `swarm.gdp.zeroconf.proto` &mdash; the protocol used in zeroconf queries.
 	Defaults to `_gdp._tcp`.

-* `swarm.gdplogd.gcl.dir` --- the directory in which log data will be stored.
+* `swarm.gdplogd.gcl.dir` &mdash; the directory in which log data will be stored.
 Defaults to `/var/swarm/gdp/gcls`.

-* `swarm.gdplogd.reclaim.interval` --- how often to wake up to
-	reclaim unused resources.
+* `swarm.gdplogd.reclaim.interval` &mdash; how often to wake up to reclaim unused resources.
 Defaults to 15 (seconds).

-* `swarm.gdplogd.reclaim.age` --- how long a GCL is permitted to sit idle before its resources are reclaimed.
+* `swarm.gdplogd.reclaim.age` &mdash; how long a GCL is permitted to sit idle before its resources are reclaimed.
 Defaults to 300 (seconds, i.e., five minutes).

-* `swarm.gdplogd.gdpname` --- the name to use as the source address for protocol initiating from this program.
+* `swarm.gdplogd.gdpname` &mdash; the name to use as the source address for protocol initiating from this program.
 If not set, a random name is made up when the program is started.
 	Generally speaking, you will want to set this parameter;
 	I recommend reverse-dns addresses, e.g.,

 	swarm.gdplogd.gdpname=edu.berkeley.eecs.gdp-01.gdplogd.

-* `swarm.gdplogd.runasuser` --- the name of the UNIX account to switch to if gdplogd is started as root.
+* `swarm.gdplogd.runasuser` &mdash; the name of the UNIX account to switch to if gdplogd is started as root.
 Generally it is better if gdplogd is *not* run as root; this parameter avoids mistakes.
 If the named account does not exist it defaults to 1:1 (user daemon on most systems).

-* `swarm.gdplogd.crypto.strictness` --- how strictly signatures
+* `swarm.gdplogd.crypto.strictness` &mdash; how strictly signatures
 	are enforced.
 This is a sequence of comma-separated words where only the first letter is significant.
 	Values are `verify` (signature must verify if it